top of page

 Evolution tells us a transition phase from (A) to (B), because in it also the animal world developed, in which a consciousness developed, with which it learned to perceive and use the environment consciously.
 But the animal consciousness came to a border, which opened only to the human being.

-The animal world does not build verbal languages (but social interactions), religions, sciences or literary and artistic creations, it does not make agricultural cultivations, does not lead expanding wars for the exclusive seizure of power and also does not build concentration camps.
+The animal world does not build verbal languages (but social interactions and sign languages), religions, sciences or literary and artistic creations, it does not make agricultural cultivations, does not lead expanding wars for the exclusive seizure of power and also does not build concentration camps.
 And what seems to me above all ground breaking: The love and fellow humanity, as it can realize and experience the human being, exceeds every animal world of experience and creation.

-If the essence of man were merely a product of evolution, then it is hard to see why scientists cannot ultimately build an android that can not only comprehensively capture the essence of man in terms of representation, but also contains it in reality..
+If the essence of man were to be derived exclusively from the phenomena of evolution, then scientists would ultimately have to succeed in building an android that also contains the essence of man in its entirety.
 Scientists penetrate the deepest secrets of material creation, and they explain consciousness through a global neuronal workspace in which the sum of information can be incorporated.
 But how could scientists ever realise the subjective experience of humans in a robot and prove it as a truly experienced phenomenon?
-Moreover, they would also have to be able to realise in it the peculiarity of its social cooperation in all areas of its life, which is not demonstrable in the animal world, as the anthropologist M. Tomasello in particular has pointed out.[7]
+Moreover, they would also have to be able to realise in it the peculiarity of its social cooperation in all areas of its life, which is not demonstrable in the animal world, as the anthropologist M. Tomasello in particular has pointed out.[14]
 Obviously, there is no starting point in the synaptic and the biochemical interpretations that would allow these subjective phenomena to be neither produced nor recognised.

 The experiment to fully simulate the human brain was attempted in the ten-year Human Brain Project.
 Behind was also the hope of finding a solution to the matter-mind problem.
 But it failed and was labelled as naive dreaming and a fantasy of omnipotence, although it also led to further insights.
 [15]